-It’s that time of year.
-Many companies are completing annual reviews for employees, and many people are thinking about promotions they feel they deserve or have been working towards achieving by the close of 2013.
 Wanting to be promoted as a way to keep moving forward in your career is perfectly reasonable.
-For those of you for whom this is top of mind right now as you prepare for your appraisals, here are 10 common mistakes (according to Forbes) employees are known to make when asking for a promotion:-
+For those of you for whom this is top of mind right now as you prepare for your appraisals, here are 10 common mistakes employees are known to make when asking for a promotion:

-1) Asking for too much at once.
 Often an employee will demand a promotion, salary increase, new benefits and more -all at once.
-Have a concise list prepared and be realistic – it’s highly unlikely you’ll get everything all at once
+Have a concise list prepared and be realistic – it’s highly unlikely you’ll get everything all at once.

-2) Believing that promotions are based on merit alone.
-If you’re career-minded and want to climb the corporate ladder it’s important that you understand your company’s culture to determine what you need to focus on to gain positive attention and recognition that is promotion-worthy
+If you’re career-minded and want to climb the corporate ladder it’s important that you understand your company’s culture to determine what you need to focus on to gain positive attention and recognition that is promotion-worthy.

-4) Trying too hard.
-If you work hard, focus on doing your job well and being aligned with the office culture, you’ll go much further than being transparent, trying to impress your boss at every opportunity and ultimately not gaining respect from co-workers
+If you work hard, focus on doing your job well and being aligned with the office culture, you’ll go much further than being transparent, trying to impress your boss at every opportunity and ultimately not gaining respect from co-workers.

-5) Overshooting your target.
-Trying to impress your manager by handling their responsibilities, rather than just doing yours, can be interpreted as offensive or even threatening.
-Focus on completing your assignments ahead of schedule and superbly to keep you ahead of your competition.
-This may come in the form of starting your next project early, helping one of your peer-level colleagues, or even just asking your manager if there is any other way to contribute.
+Trying to impress your manager by handling their responsibilities, rather than just doing yours, can be interpreted as offensive.
+Focus on completing your assignments ahead of schedule and complete them to a standard which keeps you ahead of the competition.